Glimpses of the X17 from coherent elastic neutrino nucleus scattering: The theoretical framework embedding the \

 where $H$ is the SM Higgs doublet and $\kappa$ is the mixing parameter coupling the SM Higgs field to the new scalar $ \chi $.
 As mentioned, this model features two physical Higgs states with two non-vanishing VEVs, $v$ and $v'$, which are defined as follows: \bea \langle H \rangle = \frac{1}{\sqrt{2}} \left( \right) \,, \qquad \langle\chi\rangle = \frac{v'}{\sqrt{2}}\,. \eea The physical CP-even Higgs mass eigenstates ($h_1$ and $h_2$) emerge from the interaction states ($H$,$ \chi $) through an orthogonal rotation: \bea \left( \right) = \left( \right) \left( \right), \eea with the mixing angle $\theta$ constrained to $- \pi/2 < \theta < \pi/2$.
 The corresponding mass eigenvalues are given by: \bea m_{h_{1,2}}^2 = \lambda v^2 + \lambda_\chi v'^2 \mp \sqrt{\left( \lambda v^2 - \lambda_\chi v'^2\right)^2 + \left( \kappa v v' \right)^2}. \eea The mixing angle can be determined from parameters of the scalar potential via \bea \tan 2 \theta = \frac{\kappa v v'}{\lambda v^2 - \lambda_\chi v'^2}. \eea Here, we assume $h_2$ as the SM-like Higgs boson while the exotic boson $h_1$ is lighter and dominantly a singlet-like Higgs state, which has been considered in~\cite{Hicyilmaz:2022owb} as a mediator for possible $Z^\prime$ signatures.

-The above summarises the \xst\ model that we are considering and the free parameters of the model are given in Tab.~\ref{tab_paramSP}, alongside their scanned ranges.
+The above summarises the \xst\ model that we are considering.
+The free parameters of the model are given in Tab.~\ref{tab_paramSP}, alongside their scanned ranges.
 To analyse the model we have implemented it using different numerical tools as follows.
-We have used the SPheno~\cite{Porod:2003um,Porod:2011nf,Braathen:2017izn} and SARAH 4.14.3~\cite{Staub:2013tta,Staub:2015kfa} codes in the parameter space investigation of the model.
-The scanning of the parameter space was performed using the Metropolis-Hastings algorithm.
-Moreover, we implement significant experimental constraints to our solutions.
+We have used the SPheno~\cite{Porod:2003um,Porod:2011nf,Braathen:2017izn} and SARAH 4.14.3~\cite{Staub:2013tta,Staub:2015kfa} codes for the parameter space investigation of the model.
+Scanning of the parameter space was performed using linear samplings, within the ranges specified in Tab. \ref{tab_paramSP}.
+Moreover, we implement experimental constraints to our solutions.
 We first require the SM Higgs boson mass to be within $3$~GeV of its observed value of 125 GeV and its Branching Ratios (BRs), dominated by BR$(h_2 \to b\bar{b})$ and BR$(h_2 \to {\rm invisible}~[{\it i.e.}~h_1 h_1,Z' Z', Z Z'])$ to be within the experimental limits~\cite{ParticleDataGroup:2024cfk,ATLAS:2023tkt}.
-Then, we apply the constraints on the BRs of rare $B$-decays, specifically $ {\rm BR}(B \rightarrow X_{s} \gamma) $, $ {\rm BR}(B_s \rightarrow \mu^+ \mu^-) $ and $ {\rm BR}(B_u\rightarrow\tau \nu_{\tau}) $ \cite{HFLAV:2012imy,LHCb:2012skj,HFLAV:2010pgm}.
-We have also bounded the value of the $ Z-Z' $ mixing parameter $\theta'$ (see Eq.~(\ref{ThetaPrime})) to be less than a few times $ 10^{-3} $ as a result of EW precision tests~\cite{DELPHI:1994ufk,Erler:2009jh}.
+Furthermore, we apply the constraints on the BRs of rare $B$-decays, specifically $ {\rm BR}(B \rightarrow X_{s} \gamma) $ and $ {\rm BR}(B_u\rightarrow\tau \nu_{\tau}) $ \cite{HFLAV:2012imy,HFLAV:2010pgm}.
+We have also bounded the value of the $ Z-Z' $ mixing parameter $\theta'$ (see Eq.~(\ref{ThetaPrime})) to be less than a few times $ 10^{-3} $ as a result of EW precision observables~\cite{DELPHI:1994ufk,Erler:2009jh}.